 Terrain Consulting Group can help you understand these concerns and come up with practical solutions to resolving these disputes.

-Wherever possible, we will seek a resolution outside of VCAT, but should VCAT representation be required, you can be confident in our ability to provide a solid representation.
+Wherever possible, we will seek a resolution outside of VCAT, but should VCAT representation be required, you can be confident in our ability to provide a solid Representation.

 At Terrain Consulting Group, we have a full suite of surveying and planning consulting services for residential, commercial and industrial projects.
-Visit our land surveying services page or planning consultancy services page for more information.
+Visit our land surveying services page or town planning services page for more information.
 If you have an urban planning or town planning project that needs consultation, please do not hesitate to contact us.